DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

 **Form Partial View**

 This partial view contains the form that the user fills out to generate their username.
-There is a submit button and a reset button for the form.
+The form has a submit button and a reset button.

 ```html
 <!-- Start of the form -->